BowenZ217/deadlyKitten/README.md

 ### output

-results will export automatically in terminal window or you can open the **output.txt** which is located in your root folder.
+results will export automatically to **output.txt**, you can open the **output.txt** to see the results, which is located in your root folder.

 ## Testing Instruction